Skip to Content

 • BatchMetadataUpdate(uint256 fromTokenId, uint256 toTokenId) — emitted on base URI changes to signal a global refresh.

-• BaseURISet(string oldURI, string newURI) / ContractURISet(string oldURI, string newURI) — admin audit trail.
+• BaseURISet(string oldURI, string newURI) / ContractURISet(string oldURI, string newURI) — admin history.

 Off-chain metadata API